lox352/tandem-message-board/README.md

 - Any sophosticated form of error handling
 - A database and an ORM
 - Any form of authentication or authorisation

+### Notes and comments
+I normally develop `dotnet` applications on a Windows machine using Visual Studio and Resharper.
+I no longer have access to a PC, so this project was developed on a Mac, initially using VSCode and the dotnet CLI, before switching Visual Studio for Mac.
+I'm on holiday at the moment, so I've been working on it sporadically whenever I've been able to snatch a free moment.
+These two factors combine to make it difficult for me to estimate how many hours' of 'normal' work this represents, but I would guess about 2-3 hours.